Economic and social participation of vulnerable displaced persons

-Despite recent economic growth, all three countries still face the challenge of overcoming poverty and social exclusion, which affects a significant proportion of the population.
-Displaced people lack access to education and economic development support, are more often unemployed and socially isolated, have lower life expectancy and participate less in society.
+Despite the recent economic growth, all three countries must continue to overcome poverty and social exclusion, which affect large segments of the population.
+Displaced persons lack access to education and economic development opportunities, while the unemployment rate is higher than among other population groups.
+What’s more, they are often socially isolated and have a lower life expectancy

-Economic and social participation among disadvantaged displaced people and the local population in the Caucasus has improved.
+The economic and social participation of disadvantaged displaced persons and the local population in the Caucasus has improved.

-This objective will be achieved through measures in the following four fields of action:
+This objective is achieved through measures in the following four fields of activity:

-- Developing the local private sector - strengthening the demand for labour and creating opportunities for vulnerable people to take up employment and earn an income;
+- Strengthening the local private sector: Increasing the demand for labour and creating opportunities for vulnerable people to find jobs and earn income.

-The project, which is known by its abbreviation ‘EPIC’, pursues an integrative approach that benefits all vulnerable population groups and promotes their economic and social participation.
-The project combines activities to support employability and business start-ups with efforts to strengthen non-profit organisations and civil society, thereby covering various aspects of social participation.
-All measures are geared to the needs of the target group and include psychosocial support services to build the participants’ capacity to help themselves.
-By providing advice to state partners, the project also encourages institutions to get involved.
+The project takes an integrative approach that benefits all vulnerable population groups and promotes their economic and social participation.
+To this end, the project combines activities to support employability and business start-ups with efforts to strengthen non-profit organisations and civil society.
+This approach serves to address various aspects of social participation.
+All measures are geared to the needs of the target group and include psychosocial support services to strengthen the participants’ ability to help themselves.
+In addition, the project provides advice to state partners to also promote institutional participation.